Asmitha-Kakuturu/Aara-ecommerce/README.md

-This respository contains how to create a Ecommerce website.
+This respository contains how to create an Ecommerce website.